semigm/IGME-110/schedule.md

 {% include top.html id="week3" content=page.week3 %}

-As a creative professional, you need to be familiar with the laws governing the use of creative works–that includes not just copyright, but also trademark and patent laws.
+As a creative professional, you need to be familiar with the laws governing the use of creative works--that includes not just copyright, but also trademark and patent laws.

 ### Tuesday (9/10)